Access Free Nevada Public Records: Find Information on Anyone

 Background checks can also be used to find outstanding warrants in Nevada.
 Some third-party databases make it easier for searchers to locate active warrants.5

-The Nevada Sex Offender Registry (How-To Check Your Neighborhood)
+Review the Nevada Sex Offender Registry (How To Check Your Neighborhood)

 The Nevada DPS handles the state’s sex offender records in its registry.
 The law (NRS179B Sec 250) requires the department to create and operate a website to disseminate information about sex offenders in Nevada.